xen0vas/xen0vas.github.io/_posts/2019-05-15-SLAE32-assignment-#7-create-a-custom-crypter.md

 ![2PNG.PNG]({{ site.baseurl }}/assets/images/2019/05/2png.png)

-where a is the modular multiplicative inverse of ' **a'** modulo m i.e., it satisfies the equation&nbsp;
+where a is the modular multiplicative inverse of '**a**'' modulo m i.e., it satisfies the equation&nbsp;

 ![3.PNG]({{ site.baseurl }}/assets/images/2019/05/3.png)